Pankaj711/iTechnoLabs-AI-Skin_Masking/README.md

 ## Output:
 ```
-The output will be generated in the output folder with marked hands on it.
+The output will be generated in the output folder with masked image in it.